-Although Ripple assured in the past that it has no intention of settling with the SEC, the current market situation and the lengthy process may make it necessary to end the dispute through this route.
+Although Ripple assured that it has no intention of settling with the SEC, the current situation may make it necessary to end the dispute.

-The court dispute between Ripple and the U.S. Securities and Exchange Commission (SEC) is still ongoing.
+Ripple vs. SEC: Time to Settle?
+The court dispute between Ripple and the U.S. Securities and Exchange Commission (SEC) remains ongoing.
 While it is still too early to point to a possible winner, the idea of a possible settlement between the parties is gaining more and more traction, especially in light of the current situation in the crypto market.

 The lawyer and legal counsel, Jeremy Hogan, points to the idea of a settlement by sharing his opinions on the ongoing case.
 He anticipates that the dispute could end between September and November if the parties manage to finalize an agreement to put the argument aside and continue each one focused on their business.

-According to Hogan, the current point is the "ideal and most logical" moment for both parties to reach an agreement since, after several sessions, they have finally exposed the totality of the allegations.
+According to Hogan, the current point is the “ideal and most logical” moment for both parties to agree.
+After several sessions, they finally exposed the totality of the allegations.

 In this regard, the attorney expressed: